sadahaider/Traverse/README.md

 Fill in spring.social.facebook.appId and spring.social.facebook.appSecret with your Facebook developer app key.
 You can create an app over on developers.facebook.com

+Also make sure to replace the facebook app id to yours in the FB.init method in index.html for oauth login.

 ```
 spring.mvc.view.suffix=.html